A gunman killed his brother. Now Farris Barakat is on an American journey.

 On a November evening, hundreds of people from Raleigh's Muslim community have turned out at the Green Road Community Center to raise money for a new mosque.
 It will be named The Winners, in honor of Deah, Yusor and Razan.

 Farris and Layla take their seats at the table nearest the stage, next to Wilson and Yusor and Razan's parents, Mohammad and Amira.
 In front of them is a model of The Winners complex: 7 acres of land off US 401 that will contain a mosque, community center, soccer field, gymnasium, private houses, commercial centers and streets named after the three slain students.
+It's a community project not related to Farr

 Mohammad has been asked to say a few words before the fundraising begins.